JiayinL/Dropout-Prediction/README.md

 Hence, the update of this repository might be a bit delay, the organization of the files might be a bit mess, and the code might be a bit redundant.

 Sorry for the inconvenience !!
+If you have any questions please contact jl461@uowmail.edu.au